We have extended the deadline for Domestic MA and PhD applications.

 Successful applicants are admitted into the 1-year MA; if they wish to continue to a second year, they apply to enter that stream in January of their first year.
 You do not need to locate a supervisor to apply to the Cultural Studies MA program.

-An academic average of at least B+ is generally expected for admission to the MA in our program.
-But please note that Cultural Studies is committed to recognizing diverse measures of experience, accomplishment, knowledge, and aptitude, and we encourage you to indicate those in your application materials.
+An academic average of at least B+ in the last two years of the BA is generally expected for admission to our MA program.
+We welcome applications from students with a wide range of undergraduate experience, from social sciences and humanities disciplines as well as the arts and even the sciences.
+And please note that Cultural Studies is committed to recognizing diverse measures of accomplishment, knowledge, and aptitude, and we encourage you to indicate those in your application materials, even or especially if they come from experience outside academe.

 An academic average in the A range is generally expected for admission to the PhD in our program.
 But please note that Cultural Studies is committed to recognizing diverse measures of experience, accomplishment, knowledge, and aptitude, and we encourage you to indicate those in your application materials.